rootli/naucse.python.cz/lessons/beginners-en/cmdline/index.md

 How can I open it?

-* Windows (English): Start → write "cmd" → Command Prompt
+* Windows (English): Start → write "cmd" → Command prompt
 * Windows (older versions): Start menu → All programs → Accessories → Command prompt
 * macOS (English): Applications → Utilities → Terminal
 * Linux (KDE): Main Menu → search for Console
 * Linux (GNOME): Super → search for Terminal

-If you don't know what to do you can try Google, ask coach or you can e-mail us.
+If you don't know what to do, you can try Google, ask the coach, or you can e-mail us.

-When you open command line you should see a white or black window that is waiting for your command.
+When you open the command line, you should see a white or black window that is waiting for your command.
-Each command will be prepended by the sign `$` or `>` (depends on your operating system) and one space, but you don’t have to type it.
+Each command will be prepended by the sign `$` or `>` (depending on your operating system) and one space, but you don’t have to type this prompt.
 Your computer will do it for you.